Meet our CEO!

 Jump Thru Hoops prides itself on teaching basketball fundamentals in an effective format to ensure success for every player.
 Our teaching does not stop on the court, we pride ourselves in the mentorship and teaching we provide to our student-athletes off the court as well.
 Our commitment to youth development and support for the most vulnerable in our community is second to none.

-JTH’s philosophy is built around a “40 Year Plan” which encourages youth to create their own unique path to success.
+JTH’s philosophy is built around pillars which encourage youth to create their own unique path to success.
 We focus on teaching skills needed to allow them to carve that path and propel them to success.
 The skills we focus on, which we refer to as pillars, consist of financial literacy, academics, philanthropy, mental health, nutrition, career counselling and brand building, social media responsibility, and last but not least, basketball.

 1